 You have a generous pension plan, or for other reasons expect to enjoy a comfortable retirement lifestyle.

 TFSA contributions will provide tax-free income in retirement.
 By comparison, withdrawals from an RSP (and from a Registered Retirement Income Fund) are taxable and, combined with other income sources, could push your taxable income high enough to trigger a clawback of your Old Age Security pension.

 You're in a low tax bracket, but expect to earn more in the future.

 If you direct savings to a TFSA now, you can save your RSP contribution room to use later, when you're in a higher tax bracket and your contributions may generate a larger tax refund.

-Ready to put these good habits into practice?
-Qtrade Investor gives you everything you need to manage your self-directed RSP or other investment account: low commissions, outstanding service and powerful tools and research, all in an easy-to-use platform.
+Ready to manage your own RSP or TFSA?
+Qtrade Investor gives you everything you need: low commissions, outstanding service and powerful tools and research, all in an easy-to-use platform.